Yagan: Wanted dead or alive

 On the night of 29 April, a party of Noongar broke into a Fremantle store to steal flour and they were shot at by the caretaker Peter Chidlow.
 Domjum, a brother of Yagan, was badly injured and died in jail a few days later.
 The rest of the party moved from Fremantle to Preston Point, where Yagan reportedly vowed vengeance for the death.
 Between 50 and 60 Noongar gathered at Bull Creek, where they met a party of settlers who were loading carts with provisions.
 Later that day, the group ambushed the lead cart, killing two settlers, Tom and John Velvick.
 Tribal law required only a single death for vengeance.
 Some historians have speculated that the Velvicks were targeted because they had previously been convicted for assaulting Aboriginal people and coloured seamen.
 Alexandra Hasluck has also argued that stealing provisions was an important motive in the attack, but this has been refuted elsewhere.

 For the killing of the Velvicks, the Lieutenant-Governor Frederick Irwin declared Yagan, Midgegooroo and Munday to be outlaws, offering rewards of £20 each for the capture of Midgegooroo and Munday, and a reward of £30 for Yagan's capture, dead or alive.
 Munday successfully appealed against his proscription.
 Midgegooroo, Yagan and their group immediately moved from their territory north towards the Helena Valley.
-On 17 May, Midgegooroo was captured on the Helena River.
-After a brief, informal trial, he was executed by firing squad.
+On 17 May, Midgegooroo was captured on the Helena River, and executed by firing squad on 22 May.
+There was no trial, even in the sense of an informal hearing.
+Midgegooroo was clearly not allowed the opportunity to give evidence or defend himself and indeed it is probable that he did not understand what was being alleged.

 Yagan remained at large for over two months.
 Late in May, George Fletcher Moore reported seeing Yagan on his property and talking with him in pidgin English.
 Moore wrote in the Perth Gazette: